MATLAB for Students

 MATLAB Installation and use: You need to install MATLAB on your personal computer.
 Students and staff at University of South-Eastern Norway can freely install the MATLAB software on their own computers, since the university has a Total Academic Headcount (TAH) License.
 Installing MATLAB.
 Make sure to install MATLAB on your PC before startup.

-If you have not been able to install MATLAB on your personal computer yet, use MATLAB Online, which you can use inside your Web Browser without any installation.
+If you have not been able to install MATLAB on your personal computer yet, you may use MATLAB Online, which you can use inside your Web Browser without any installation.

 The Video below gives an introduction to this course: